singlequote/Laravel-datatables/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/singlequote/laravel-datatables.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-datatables)
 [![Total Downloads](https://img.shields.io/packagist/dt/singlequote/laravel-datatables.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-datatables)

 This repo contains a Datatable that can render a filterable and sortable table.
 It aims to be very lightweight and easy to use.
-It has support for retrieving data asynchronously, pagination and recursive searching in relations.
+It has support for retrieving data asynchronously, pagination, permission check, role check, laravel policies and recursive searching in relations.

 ## Note
 Users who want to use the older version of this package, go to the [early version repo](https://github.com/ACFBentveld/Laravel-datatables).
 The ACFBentveld group is transferd to a new group called SingleQuote.